• Skip to primary navigation

 • 1 teaspoon ground cinnamon

-• 1 cup unsalted butter (- at room temperature)
+• 1 cup unsalted butter, slightly cooler than room temperature

 • 1 teaspoon pure vanilla extract

-• 1/2 cup dried hibiscus flowers (- coarsely chopped)
+• ½ cup candied dried hibiscus flowers, coarsely chopped

 HIBISCUS TEA GLAZE